CristianRonda/CristianRonda/README.md

 ### Hi there, I'm Cristian 👋

-## I'm a Developer, food lover and Teacher!!
+## I'm a Developer and food lover!!

 - 🔭 I’m currently learning everything 🤣
 - 🥅 2021 Goals: Contribute more to Open Source projects and speak English like a native person